Scheduler

 stats :job_create_outcomes :ratio | The ratio between the number of job creation attempts that resulted in that particular attempt and the total number of job creation attempts. | Float |

-job_result_outcomes | Contains the outcome statistics of scraping/parsing jobs, executed as part of the schedule. | JSON Array |
+job_result_outcomes | Contains the outcome statistics of scraping/parsing jobs executed as part of the schedule. | JSON Array |

 status | The job status.
 Possible values: pending (the job is still being processed), done (the job has been completed successfully), faulted (the job has failed). | String |